ELAIPBench: A Benchmark for Expert-Level Artificial Intelligence Paper Understanding: Introduction

 \begin{itemize} \item We introduce \textsc{ElaipBench}, a benchmark containing 403 expert-created questions with three difficulty levels.
 The questions are precise and unambiguous, and they require deep understanding beyond simple paper retrieval.

-\item We propose a competitive incentive annotation mechanism that uses performance-linked bonuses to generate high-quality questions.
+\item We propose a game-theoretic annotation mechanism that uses performance-linked bonuses to generate high-quality questions.
 Comprehensive evaluations show the benchmark's difficulty: human experts achieve only 48.14\% accuracy within 20 minutes, while the best-performing LLMs reach just 39.95\%.

 \item In our experiments, we observe that LLMs augmented with either reasoning or retrieval capabilities generally underperform non-augmented baselines on \textsc{ElaipBench}.
 This suggests that current naive augmentation methods may lead to misinterpretations of papers, which highlights an unexplored gap for future research.